Prof (rapper)

-Jacob "Jake" Anderson (born April 29, 1984), better known by his stage name Prof, is an American rapper, singer, and songwriter based in Minneapolis, Minnesota.
-He released his first full-length album, Project Gampo, in 2007 and has since released five additional albums and three EPs.
+Jacob Lukas Anderson (born April 29, 1984), better known by his stage name Prof, is an American rapper, singer, and producer based in Minneapolis, Minnesota.
+He released his first full-length album, Project Gampo, in 2007 and has since released six additional albums and three EPs.
 In 2012, City Pages named Prof on their list of Minnesota's 20 best rappers.
 He was formerly signed to Rhymesayers Entertainment.

 Early life

-Jacob "Jake" Anderson was born in Minneapolis, Minnesota, and grew up in the city's Powderhorn neighborhood.
-His mother, Colleen, had a rocky relationship with his father (who suffered from bipolar disorder and was physically abusive) whom she would later divorce and move away from, taking Anderson's three older sisters with her.
-In his teenage years, he developed a "comedic, dirty-mouthed rap persona" he named Gampo after a childhood friend.
+Jacob "Jake" Anderson grew up in the Powderhorn neighborhood of Minneapolis, an area that would later be referenced in his musical works.
+His mother, Colleen, had a rocky relationship with his father, who suffered from bipolar disorder and was physically abusive.
+She would later divorce Anderson's father and move away, taking Anderson's three older sisters with her.

+During his formative years, Anderson developed a "comedic, dirty-mouthed rap persona" that he named "Gampo," after a childhood friend.
+This early embrace of a distinct stage identity contributed to the unfiltered and often provocative public image that would become a hallmark of his artistic output.

 Anderson graduated from Minneapolis South High School in 2002.

-Music career

-In 2010, Prof was part of Rhymesayers' Welcome to Minnesota tour.
-During the mid-2000s, Prof regularly performed at the Dinkytowner bar with partner and hype man Rahzwell.
-It was at one such show that Prof would meet his manager, Mike Campbell.
-Prof and Campbell, along with Dillon Parker, later became co-owners of the Stophouse Music Group, a record label that owns and manages their eponymous Stophouse Studios in northeast Minneapolis.

-The staff of City Pages named Prof as Minnesota's 19th-best rapper in 2012, citing his musical dexterity, "his impressive singing voice", and his ability to engage and make audiences laugh.
+Career

+Prior to achieving broader recognition, Prof cultivated a substantial local following through consistent independent music releases and energetic live performances.
+In the mid-2000s, he frequently performed at the Dinkytowner bar alongside his partner and hype man, Rahzwell.
+It was a period crucial for refining his performance skills and establishing a direct connection with audiences.

+It was during this time that he met Mike Campbell, who would become his manager.
+Together with Dillon Parker, Anderson and Campbell co-founded Stophouse Music Group, an independent record label and studio based in northeast Minneapolis that would serve as Prof's primary creative and distribution platform for much of his career.
+Through Stophouse, Prof released early projects, including the 2006 collaborative album Absolutely with Rahzwell, followed by his first solo album, Project Gampo, in 2007.
+Other independent works from this period include 2009's Recession Music with St. Paul Slim, 2011's King Gampo (2011), and the Kaiser Von Powderhorn EP series (2008, 2010, 2012), which further solidified his local reputation.

+His growing prominence in the local scene was formally acknowledged in 2012 when City Pages included him among Minnesota's top 20 rappers, noting his musical versatility, vocal ability, and capacity to engage audiences.
 Conversely, musician and critic Dwight Hobbes of the Twin Cities Daily Planet asserted that Prof's 2011 album, King Gampo, was "asinine, narcissistic self-indulgence run completely riot, without a shred of redeeming artistry" and "rap at its worst".

-Prof has been noted as one of the few Minneapolis rap acts (in addition to Doomtree and several Rhymesayers artists) who are capable of selling out the city's famed First Avenue Mainroom, and the only to do so in recent years without the backing of Minnesota Public Radio station 89.3 The Current.

-In May 2013, when Busta Rhymes failed to show up at the Soundset Music Festival in Shakopee, Minnesota, Prof substituted for him with only an hour's notice.

-On December 3, 2013, Prof signed to Rhymesayers Entertainment.
-The announcement video featured the label's co-founder, Slug, and coincided with the release of a single called "The Reply".
-The Star Tribune reported on the occasion that Prof would release another album in 2014.